internetarchive/dweb-transports/WRITINGSHIMS.md

 * KeyValues - setting and getting the value of a key in a table.
 * Lists - append only logs.

+To make Archive content available, only the Chunk reading and writing is required, though GUN uses KeyValues for storing/retrieving metadata json.

 See [API.md](./API.md) and the existing code examples for detailed function by function documentation.

 #### Error handling
 One common problem with decentralized platforms is reliability.
 We handle this by falling back from one platform to another, e.g. if IPFS fails we can try WEBTORRENT or HTTP.
 But this only works if the Transports.js layer can detect when a failure has occurred.
-This means it is really important to return an error (via a throw, promise rejection, or callback)
+This means it is really important to return an error (via a throw, promise rejection, or callback) if the retrieval is going to fail, IPFS doesn't currently do this which makes it an unreliable transport.

 #### Promises or callbacks
 We've tried to suport both promises and callbacks, though this isn't complete yet.
 In general it will work best if each outward facing function supports a `cb(err, res)` parameter, and where this is absent, a Promise is returned that will `resolve` to `res` or `reject` with `err`.

 The `p_foo()` naming convention was previously used to indicate which functions returned a Promise and is gradually being phased out.

 ### Integration other than TransportXYZ.js

 Searching dweb-transports for `SEE-OTHER-ADDTRANSPORT` should find any places in the code where a tweak is required to add a new transport.

-The current list of places to integrate includes:
+The current (but possibly out of date) list of places to integrate includes:

 * [index.js](./index.js): needs to require the new TransportXYZ
 * [package.json/dependencies](./package.json#L13): Should specify which version range of a transport to include